III. B North - East Region

 East toward Kranovo road is nice to this very small village.

-The road between Kranovo and Kapitan Dimitrovo is out of maintenance, it is in very poor conditions. exploring just this road segment I had problems with my tires, I did not know both tires are very worn.
-But the field was beautiful !
+The road between Kranovo and Kapitan Dimitrovo has not been maintained is in very poor condition.
+Exploring just this road segment I had problems with my tires, I did not know both tires are very worn.
+But the fields were beautiful !

 Toward Koriten, Krushari and Dobrich the road in nice.
 I did not take more photos, thinking only to reach Dobrich and replace my tires.